NCAR/esds/faq.md

    where `my_environment` is the name of your environment

-   if you have an environment file (ex. `environment.yml`), use the following:
+   Ff you have an environment file (ex. `environment.yml`), use the following:

    ```bash
    conda env create -f environment.yml